• Skip to primary navigation

 Mexico Beach, Florida

-Nestled along the Gulf coast, Mexico Beach is a quaint, picturesque town with plenty of fun to be had.
+Nestled along the Gulf Coast, Mexico Beach is a quaint, picturesque town with plenty of fun to be had.
 Best part, none of the rowdiness of the more popular beach towns.
-Between the delicious local eateries, family-friendly beach parties, fishing tournaments, and music festivals, Mexico Beach is the go-to place for an eventful yet relaxing Florida vacation.
-Check out our recommendations of cool things to do in Mexico Beach, Florida.
-Make your getaway to the “Forgotten Coast” an unforgettable one.
+Between the delicious local eateries, family-friendly beach parties, fishing tournaments and music festivals, Mexico Beach is the go-to place for an eventful yet relaxing Florida vacation.

-I was first introduced to Mexico Beach, Florida about 15 years ago, and it was love at first sight.
-Growing up in the southeastern United States, I was immediately taken by the town’s charm and nostalgic feel.
-This quiet spot on the Gulf of Mexico is sometimes referred to as “Mayberry on the Water”.
+I was first introduced to Mexico Beach about 15 years ago and it was love at first sight.
+Growing up in the southeastern United States, I was immediately taken by the town’s charm and nostalgic ambiance.
 Located at the very tip of Bay County, Mexico Beach is located just past Florida’s Emerald Coast about 30 minutes from Panama City.

-It’s not often you find at beach town without any high-rise condos, chain restaurants or large-scale shopping malls.
+It’s not often you find a beach town without any high-rise condos, chain restaurants or large-scale shopping malls.
 The folks are friendly and the white sand beaches are clean and plentiful.

 Here are a few ways you, too, can enjoy one of my favorite Florida cities on the Forgotten Coast.
 It’s a particularly nice way to end a Disney World vacation on a restful note if you’re driving home from Orlando.